openthread/ot-docs/site/en/codelabs/openthread-hardware/index.lab.md

 Done
 ```

-Within two minutes, it automatically reattaches to the "codelab" network as an
+Within two minutes, it automatically reattaches to the "codelab"
-End Device, and then promotes itself to a Router.
+network as an End Device, and then promotes itself to a Mesh Extender.

 ```console
 ## FTD Commissioner ##